 Don't agonize over choices

 While I'm all for making something the best it can be, there's a fine line between getting it right and overkill.
-At the end of the day learning how to master is a journey that can take a lifetime.
+At the end of the day, learning how to master a song is a journey that can take a lifetime.
 Do the best you can and move on to the next one.

 Less is more